MetaCOG: A Hierarchical Probabilistic Model for Learning Meta-Cognitive Visual Representations: Experiments

 \subsection{Experiment 1: Enhancing neural networks for object detection with a meta-cognition}

-\paragraph{Object detection models} To test MetaCOG's capacity to learn and use a meta-cognition, we tested its performance when paired with three modern neural networks for object detection.
-These networks represent three popular architectures: RetinaNet, a one-stage detector (\citeauthor{lin2017} \citeyear{lin2017}); Faster R-CNN, a two-stage detector (\citeauthor{ren2015} \citeyear{ren2015}); and DETR, a vision transformer (\citeauthor{carion2020} \citeyear{carion2020}), all pre-trained.
+\paragraph{Object detection models} To test MetaCOG's capacity to infer and use a meta-cognitive representation, we tested its performance when paired with three modern neural networks for object detection.
+These networks represent three popular architectures: RetinaNet, a one-stage detector (\citeauthor{lin2017} \citeyear{lin2017}); Faster R-CNN, a two-stage detector (\citeauthor{ren2015} \citeyear{ren2015}); and DETR, a transformer (\citeauthor{carion2020} \citeyear{carion2020}), all pre-trained.
 The networks were validated to ensure that their baseline performances on our dataset were within their expected ranges.
 See \ref{post-processing} for details.

 \paragraph{Dataset} We evaluate MetaCOG on a dataset rendered in the ThreeDWorld physical simulation platform (\citeauthor{gan2020threedworld} \citeyear{gan2020threedworld}) using one canonical object model per category.
 First, 100 scenes were generated by sampling objects and placing them in a room with carpeting and windows.
 For each scene, we then generated a video by sampling 20 frames from the ego-centric perspective of an agent moving around the room.
-The resulting set of 100 videos was then randomly split into a training and test set (each with n=50 videos).
+The resulting set of 100 videos was then randomly split into a ``training"\footnote{Note that the training set is not used for training in the traditional sense, since the ground-truth object labels are never used.
+Instead, ``training set" refers to the set of images and detections that MetaCOG uses to infer the meta-cognitive representation $V$.} and test set (each with n=50 videos).
 To avoid order effects, all reported results show averages across four different video orders.
 See \ref{Experiment 1 Dataset} for the motivation for this dataset, sample images, and further details.